 You should always seek help from a stylist or watch tutorials before using the hot water method.
 WARNING, as you dip those extensions, remember not to burn yourself or your scalp.
 Try not to leave hair dropped too long, or the water temp is too hot for a kinky twist.
 Human hair typically isn’t used in Senegalese twist, but if needed, leave in water for a little longer before using.

-HOW MANY PACKS DO I NEED TO BUY?
+HOW MANY PACKS OF HAIR FOR SENEGALESE TWISTS DO I NEED?

-HOW LONG DO CROCHET SENEGALESE TWIST LAST AFTER THEIR INSTALLED?
+HOW LONG DO CROCHET SENEGALESE TWISTS LAST AFTER THEIR INSTALLED?

 HOW LONG DOES IT TAKE TO INSTALL CROCHET BRAIDS?